hernandezb3/llama-on-uconn-hpc/README.md

 * __Step B:__ Login to Storrs HPC from a MacOS computer by running the following in Terminal:
 ```
 # login to hpc
-# replace netid with your personal NetID
+# replace netid with your personal UConn NetID
 ssh -Y netid@hpc2.storrs.hpc.uconn.edu
 ```